mikewuu/hammerspoon-config/README.md

 - launch/activate an app
 - map numbers to F keys
 - Launch spoons (hammerspoon modules)
 - Execute an apple script.
-I use it to start work, by launching a vm, ssh etc.
+I use it to start work by launching a vm, ssh etc.

-## Shift Parenthis
+## Shift Parenthesis

 Inspired by QMK's tap-dance feature, tap shift for ()